Skip to content

 Description

-Science Grade Five is an intermediate course with concepts across many types of sciences including Earth Science, Life Science, and Physical Science.
-Through defining problems, conducting investigations, using the scientific method, and using evidence, students will learn about properties of and changes in matter, mixtures, atoms, energy, force and motion, forms of energy, the solar system and galaxies, the water cycle, weather and climate, adaptations, the human body organs and functions, and organism structure, function, and comparison.
+Science Grade Five is an intermediate course with concepts across many types of sciences, including Earth Science, Life Science, and Physical Science.
+Through experiences including defining problems, conducting investigations, using the scientific method, using evidence, asking questions, making predictions, making and comparing observations, making inferences, using the engineering design process, and developing models, students learn about properties of and changes in matter; atoms; mixtures; energy; forms of energy; force and motion; galaxies and the solar system; the water cycle; weather and climate; the human body organs and functions; organism structure, function, and comparison; adaptations; and ecosystems.

 Follow the link below for the Department of Education description for this course: